pileofwolves/finmer/Docs/content/tutorial/part1.md

 This will add a new button at the bottom of the game screen, when the player visits the notice board.
 A Choice node represents a button the player can 'choose' - hence 'Choice' node.

-The other main type of nodes are called States.
-States and Choices alternate each other: the player picks whichever Choice they like, and the game then picks a State in response.
+The other main type of nodes are called 📃 States. 📃 States and 💬 Choices alternate each other: the player picks whichever 💬 Choice they like, and the game then picks a 📃 State in response.
 You can think of States as the game's 'reply' to the player's actions.

 :::info Takeaway
 States always lead to Choices, and Choices always lead to States.
 The player picks Choices, the game picks States.
-Sometimes there is only one option, but this alternating pattern is always there.
 You can read more about this [in the Scene document](/asset-types/scenes).
 :::

 Next, add another node onto this Choice node (with the choice selected, click `Add Node` again), which results in a State node.
 This node will represent the game responding to the player picking up the notice, and transition us to the next set of choices.
 Let's give it a Unique Key of `TQ01_Start`.
 We will also need some script logic on the Actions Taken tab, but we'll get back to that later.